gaber-/CarND-Vehicle-Detection/writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the first code cell of the IPython notebook ().

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]
+![alt text][image2]

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.

 Here is an ecample

+![alt text][image3]
-![alt text][image2]
+![alt text][image4]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and chose 4 pixels per cell, 9 orientations and 2 cells per block as it gave a good performance with few parameters
+I tried various combinations of parameters and chose 16 pixels per cell, 9 orientations and 4 cells per block as it gave a good performance with few parameters

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using the selected HOG parameters, histogram features (on HSV and RGB) and spatial binning on an 8*8 image.
+I trained a linear SVM using the selected HOG parameters (cells 2-13), I tried various histogram features (on HSV and RGB) and spatial binning on an 8*8 image, but chose to only use the saturation, Cb component of YCrCb and spatial binning on a 8*8 downscaled version of the image.

+I noticed that applying a histogram equalization to the image passed to the HOG function seems to improve the result.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I applied different sizes of sliding window at different heights, to account for perspective:
+I applied different sizes of sliding window at different heights (15-17), to account for perspective:

-![alt text][image3]
+I chose a "generous" 0.8 overlap for the 124*124 window and 0.6 or 0.5.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector.
 Example:

-![alt text][image4]
+![alt text][image5]
 ---

 ### Video Implementation